Disabled Persons Freedom Pass Scheme

 - Free travel on London’s underground, buses, docklands light railway and trams at all times.

-- Free travel on National Rail is available from 9.30 am Mondays to Fridays and all day weekends and public holidays.
+- Free travel on National Rail from 9.30am Monday to Friday and all day weekends and public holidays.

 - Free travel on the following London Overground networks 24 hours a day:

 - Willesden Junction to Clapham Junction

 - Euston to Watford Junction, and

 - Most disabled pass holders (other than those issued with a discretionary pass) will be entitled to free travel on local bus services in England outside London between 9.30am and 11pm Monday to Friday, and all day at weekends and on public holidays.